 Then there are “non-commercial” cinemas.
 The term “non-commercial” here is a marketing catchphrase because most of the movies shown there are made with having profit in mind, some even Hollywood production.
 However the repertoire of these cinemas largely differ from the mainstream multiplexes with more European and less famous movies shown.
 Old movies also get screenings there.
 The quality of both video and sound is usually low in these cinemas but tickets also cost somewhat less.
 Among such cinemas there are Pasaka and Skalvija in Vilnius.

 If you want to see local production it may be not so easy as it would seem.
-Unlike Lithuanian theater Lithuanian cinema is still unable to transform into something with an appeal to the masses.
+Unlike Lithuanian theater Lithuanian cinema have been long unable to transform into something with an appeal to the masses.
 Throughout the 1990s and 2000s there were mainly arthouse movies funded by the state.
 All of this is on pretty irregular basis and there is no “Villywood” in Vilnius.
-The majority of Lithuanian films get very limited screening even in Lithuania.
+The majority of Lithuanian films used to get very limited screening even in Lithuania.
 That said, all of them are usually accessible to foreigners as they are shown with English subtitles.

-However there are signs of a movie rennaisance.
+However in 2010s there has been a major Lithuanian cinema rennaisance.
 Lithuanian TV production flourished in late 2000s with many TV series made, most of them targeted to the female audience and competing with Latin American “telenovellas”.
 Unlike the Mexican or Venezuelan production none of the Lithuanian soap operas reached foreign markets however.
-By 2010s Lithuanian commercial cinema may be establishing itself using Hollywood-inspired plots although financially viable films are few and far between.
+By 2010s Lithuanian commercial cinema re-established itself using Hollywood-inspired plots and making profts through low budgets.

 Then there are Lithuanian-language Soviet flicks that are still regarded with nostalgic overtones by the older generation.
 Most of these are soaked in propaganda however, such as “Niekas nenorėjo mirti” (“Nobody Wanted to Die”) where the Lithuanian resistants against the Soviet occupation are portrayed to kill innocent children in cold blood.
 The very first scenes of this movie include denounciation of religion by the main character – an honest communist (a complete antithesis to the villain Lithuanian freedom fighters).